2 Overview

 Users can also add climate maps as an overlay on North America.

-Documentation: Help files and data sources
+About: Help files and data sources

 - Overview: You’re reading it!